45 of the Hottest Things to Do This Summer

 Grab your blankets and chairs and settle in for an outdoor movie night in Charlotte.
 Crossroads Cinema returns to Camp North End with free movies on Thursday evenings.
 Just outside of Charlotte, downtown Belmont hosts Movies in the Park throughout the summer, while Birkdale Village’s Lights, Camera, Birkdale projects movies monthly in The Plaza.

 Nostalgia is on the big screen at the historic Carolina Theatre, perfect for if you need to cool down from the summer heat.
-From June 8 through Aug.
-28, The Lost Years Summer Blockbuster Series presents classic films from 1979-1990.
+On Thursdays and Saturdays, from June through August, The Lost Years summer blockbuster series presents early-2000s favorites.

 Shop for Seasonal Produce at a Farmers Market

 Savor the flavors of fresh summer produce, along with meat, cheese, dairy and more, when shopping at an area farmers market.
-The Charlotte Regional Farmers Market, North End Farmers Market and Ballantyne Farmers Market are just a few of the local markets in Charlotte.
+The Charlotte Regional Farmers Market, Uptown Farmers Market and Ballantyne Farmers Market are just a few of the local markets in Charlotte

 June Events & Activities